EuphoriaMC/HealthBlocker/README.md

 **This is the official repository for the plugin HealthBlocker belonging to EuphoriaMc.**

 ## HealthBlocker's license info
   The license of this Software is custom.
-You have permission to copy, modify, and merge the HealthBlocker Software but upon modifying or merging into the HealthBlocker Software you realize that you no longer own the modifications or code merged into the HealthBlocker Software, but you will still recieve credit for modifications/merge that you make.
+You have permission to modify, and merge the HealthBlocker Software but upon modifying or merging into the HealthBlocker Software you realize that you no longer own the modifications or code merged into the HealthBlocker Software, but you will still recieve credit for modifications/merge that you make.
 You must